 Following Abraham Lincoln’s Emancipation Proclamation of 22 September 1862, there was a clamour amongst abolitionist groups for the formation of regiments of Negro soldiers.
 The Confederacy, aware of this, issued a proclamation of their own stating that any Negro soldier captured in uniform would be returned to slavery and that any white Officer found to be in command of Negro soldiers would be deemed as inciting slave rebellion and would be hanged.

-When Ulysses S. Grant was appointed Commander of the Union Army in early 1864, he demanded that all prisoners be treated the same regardless of race and when the Confederacy refused to comply with this demand Grant promptly stopped all prisoner exchanges.
+When Ulysses S. Grant was appointed Commander of all Union forces in the field in early 1864, he demanded that all prisoners be treated the same regardless of race and colour.
+When the Confederacy refused to comply with this demand Grant promptly stopped all prisoner exchanges.

 By 1864, the war had begun to turn against the South, their armies were in retreat everywhere, the territory under its control had been greatly reduced, its economy was in free-fall, and taking care of tens of thousands of Union prisoners placed an unbearable burden on resources that were already strained to breaking point.

 Andersonville, officially known as Camp Sumter, was built on 26.5 acres of swampy marshland deep in the interior of Georgia.
 In the summer it was unbearably hot and in the winter it froze.
 The water supply came from a creek which ran within the confines of the stockade and was also used for washing and as a makeshift latrine.
 As a result it became quickly polluted and it was no surprise that dysentery soon became the most common form of death.

 Food was scarce for both prisoners and guards and the little that was provided was of poor quality and often rancid.